hugomelendez/openshift-cicd-pipelines/README.md

 The pipeline library uses a secret named **pipeline-library-repository-credentials** and the pipeline (used both in the BuildConfig and the Checkout step) uses a secret named **app-repository-credentials**.

-These secrets needs to be label with **credential.sync.jenkins.openshift.io=true** to be synchronized in Jenkins (thanks to the [OpenShift Jenkins Sync Plugin](https://github.com/openshift/jenkins-sync-plugin)).
+These secrets needs to be label with **credential.sync.jenkins.openshift.io=true** to be synchronized in Jenkins thanks to the [OpenShift Jenkins Sync Plugin](https://github.com/openshift/jenkins-sync-plugin).

 The commands to create and label the secrets are: